SGeiblinger/H5PMarkdownViewer-PublicTest/README.md

 Test repo for the H5P MarkDown viewer

 ## Why?
-To test one of the three inputs.
+To test one of the three inputs modalities -> loading from an external URL.

 ## Some markdown for testing
  - List1